viragelabs/virage_dashboard/README.md

 Auto-detection by Home Assistant requires that:

  - The Mosquitto MQTT Add-on and Integration are installed
- - That your Home Assistant instance is on the same LAN as the WiFi AP your Virage devices are connected to
+ - Your Home Assistant instance is on the same LAN as the WiFi AP your Virage devices are connected to
- - That the username and password configured in the MQTT Add-On and in the web interface of each device match
+ - The username and password configured in the MQTT Add-On and in the web interface of each device match
- - That the Hub Address configured in the web interface of each device matches the name or IP address of your Home Assistant instance.
+ - The Hub Address configured in the web interface of each device matches the name or IP address of your Home Assistant instance.

 If you install the [Avahi Reflector MQTT](https://github.com/viragelabs/addons/tree/main/avahi-reflector) Add-on, Virage devices will be able to discover the location of your Home Assistant instance automatically.